 However, Taylor cautions against paying off all your debt.
 For instance, if you used the money to pay off your mortgage, you could end up losing out on potential tax benefits.
 Plus, an investment elsewhere could earn you more in interest than you would pay in interest on your mortgage.

 Improving your financial picture?
 Good plan.
 Our guide includes financial steps to set you up for financial success now and in the future.

 Prioritize your goals

 If you’ve ever thought about what you might do if you had more money, an inheritance can be an opportunity to make those goals a reality.

 For instance, you may want to use your inheritance to tackle some of the things you’ve been putting off for financial reasons — like buying a new house or car, or taking a vacation with your family.
 On the other hand, you might also want to save for the future and put the money toward your kids’ college education or help fund your retirement.

 While you may have inherited enough to achieve multiple things, in many cases you’ll have to think about both your short- and long-term goals and find a balance between the two.

 Enlist a professional

-“A good advisor will spend time with you to learn about your hopes and dreams before creating a financial plan to help you get there,” Taylor says.
+A financial professional can provide advice about how to manage your inheritance and ensure it has a lasting impact, “A good advisor will spend time with you to learn about your hopes and dreams before creating a financial plan to help you get there,” Taylor says.

-“An advisor can help you understand your inheritance,” he adds.
-“Did you get property, stocks, bonds, life insurance proceeds or artwork?”
-If you’ve inherited an asset or investment, for example, it might make more sense to sell it than to hold onto it.
+“Did you get property, stocks, bonds, life insurance proceeds or artwork?
+An advisor can help you understand your inheritance,” he adds.
+For example, if you’ve inherited an asset or investment, an advisor can help you determine if it might make more sense to sell it than to hold onto it.